JessPinkman/Pure/README.md

 ## Pure\Component

-    This is the class that abstracts an html markup element, you combine them to create your html, use magic calls to define the markup attributes
+    This is the class that abstracts an html markup element you combine them to create your html use magic calls to define the markup attributes

 ## Pure\Pure